Maritime Captain Somaasundram s/o Sinnathamby Called to The Bar

 Left: Soma’s youthful parents on the cusp of a life together, 1970.

-Right: Soma and Angaleswary d/o Muniandy Chettiarat at their wedding, flanked by his loving parents, 1999.
+Right: Soma with Angaleswary d/o Muniandy Chettiar at their wedding, flanked by his loving parents, 1999.

 Soma was born on 30 September 1968 to Reakayee d/o Periasamy Pillai and the late S.P.
 Sinnathamby, into a close-knit family where he grew up as the eldest among his siblings.
 He shared his early years with his elder sister, Patmavathy Ganesan, and his three younger brothers, Visvanathan, Manoharan, and the late Shanmuganathan Pillai.
-They were raised under the watchful hopes of their parents, and it was his late father, in particular, who had always wanted him to become a lawyer.
-It was a simple wish, but life, as it often does, had other plans in mind.
+They were raised under the watchful hopes of their parents, and it was his late father, in particular, who had always wanted Soma to become a lawyer.
+It was a deeply held aspiration, but Soma’s path eventually led him elsewhere.

 Like many of us in those days, Soma did not step straight into a profession after completing his Sijil Tinggi Persekolahan Malaysia (STPM) in 1987.
-He worked wherever work could be found, from waiting tables at the Penang Sports Club to working shifts as a Production Operator at Baxter Healthcare in Bayan Lepas, and later as a Translator at the late Darshan Singh Khaira’s law firm.
+He took on whatever work he could find, from waiting tables at the Penang Sports Club to working shifts as a Production Operator at Baxter Healthcare in Bayan Lepas, and later as a Translator at the late Darshan Singh Khaira’s law firm.
 That last role now feels almost prophetic, as if life had, in its own way, placed him close to the law long before he was ready to embrace it.

 Life at Sea

-At 22, Cadet Soma on his first ship, with Alcatraz Prison in the background, 1991.
+At 22, Soma on his first ship, with Alcatraz Prison in the background, 1991.

 In 1991, he went to sea.
-What began as a job soon became a life.
+What began as a job grew into a lifelong career at sea.
 Soma joined Neptune Orient Lines (NOL), Singapore’s national carrier at the time, and entered a world few truly understand unless they have lived it.
-The sea is a demanding workplace, requiring discipline, resilience, and long periods away from family.
-For Soma, life at sea is a quiet battle, where waves test your strength, distance tests your heart, and each sunrise reminds you why you endure.
-It is not easy, but it builds strength like nothing else.
+The sea is a challenging workplace, requiring discipline, resilience, and long periods away from family.
+For Soma, life at sea is a calling, where waves test your strength, distance tests your heart, and each sunrise reminds you why you endure.
+It is not easy, but it builds strength and character like nothing else.

 Soma, third from left, passing the Golden Gate Bridge, San Francisco.

-Left: Cadet Soma who was part of the Neptune Alexandrite delivery team with Captain Malcom Francis Neville James, 1993.
+Left: Soma as a cadet, part of the Neptune Alexandrite delivery team alongside Captain Malcom Francis Neville James, 1993.

-Right: Junior Officer Soma on the bridge, 1996.
+Right: Soma as a Junior Officer on the bridge, 1996.

 He trained at Singapore Polytechnic and later completed his professional examinations at the Australian Maritime College, steadily rising through the ranks with a determination that, in hindsight, had always been part of him.
 Years of study, demanding examinations, and long stretches at sea followed, culminating in his attainment of the Australian Maritime Safety Authority Certificate of Competency (COC) Class 1 (Unlimited) in March 2002, the highest qualification in the maritime profession, granting him the status of Master Mariner Class 1.
 With this qualification, Soma was authorised to command vessels of any size at sea.